Car Won’t Start After Replacing Fuel Injectors

 Can Fuel Injectors Cause Car Not Start?

-Causes Of Car Won’t Start After Replacing Fuel Injector
+What Are Causes Of Car Fails to Start After Installing New Fuel Injector?

 1. Faulty Fuel Injector

-The most common reason for the car not starting after replacing the fuel injector is that the new fuel injectors are bad.
+The most common reason for the car not starting after new fuel injector installation is that the new fuel injectors are bad.
 Some engines work with only OEM fuel injectors as they are designed to handle a certain pressure of fuel.

 If an aftermarket fuel injector can’t install a high fuel pressure, the fuel injector will be stuck open and flood the cylinder with fuel.
 For combustion, a certain air/fuel mixture is required.
 If too much fuel drops into the cylinder, the air/fuel will become rich.
 Thus, the car won’t start.